azizmashkour/vue-trello/README.md

 - bootstrap-vue: Used for styling the app [read more here](https://bootstrap-vue.js.org/)
 - Vuelidate: Used to validate forms [read more here](https://vuelidate.js.org/)
 - window.localStorage: Used for storing datas into device storages. [read more here](https://www.w3schools.com/jsref/prop_win_localstorage.asp)
+- vuedraggable: Used to drag tasks between Task-groups. [read more here](https://github.com/SortableJS/Vue.Draggable)
+- vue-select: Used for multiple selections in all select fields. [read more here](https://vue-select.org/)

 ## Getting Started